Squad Number:

 Bowler

-The paceman made a return in the truncated 2020 season, where he looked to bounce back from his long-term injury.
+The right-armer made a return in the truncated 2020 season, where he looked to bounce back from his long-term injury.
 He featured in three Bob Willis Trophy fixtures, claiming five wickets on his return to action.

-In October, Wheal was selected to play for Scotland at the 2022 ICC T20 Cricket World Cup in Australia.
+As a result, Wheal was selected to play for Scotland at the 2022 ICC T20 Cricket World Cup in Australia.

 More: